- What does Flutter provide?

 By using the same renderer, framework, and set of widgets, it’s easier to publish for both iOS and Android concurrently, without having to do careful and costly planning to align two separate codebases and feature sets.

-By using a single language, a single framework, and a single set of libraries for all of your UI (regardless if your UI is different for each mobile platform or largely consistent), we also aim to help lower app development and maintenance costs.
+By using a single language, a single framework, and a single set of libraries for all of your UI (regardless if your UI is different for each platform or largely consistent), we also aim to help lower app development and maintenance costs.

 What happens when my mobile OS updates and introduces new widgets?

 The Flutter team watches the adoption and demand for new mobile widgets from iOS and Android, and aims to work with the community to build support for new widgets.
-This work may come in the form of lower-level framework features, new composable widgets, or new widget implementations.
+This work might come in the form of lower-level framework features, new composable widgets, or new widget implementations.

 Flutter’s layered architecture is designed to support numerous widget libraries, and we encourage and support the community in building and maintaining widget libraries.